jtaub/aws-lambda-kotlin-libs/README.md

 # aws-lambda-kotlin-libs

-Very unofficial repo for interfaces and helper classes for Kotlin on AWS Lambda (without baggage from Java)
+An unofficial, work in progress to bring first-class Kotlin support to AWS Lambda (without baggage from Java).

-This project aims to provide Kotlin-first support for AWS Lambda, with feature parity with AWS's own [aws-lambda-java-libs](https://github.com/aws/aws-lambda-java-libs) from which this is derived from.
+This project aims to provide feature parity with AWS's own [aws-lambda-java-libs](https://github.com/aws/aws-lambda-java-libs) from which this is derived from (but is not affiliated with in any way).

 ## Design Goals